thomasclarke1969/documentation/guide/ios/querying.md

 ```

 ##Applying Constraints
-The `LYRPredicate` object allows applications to apply constraints to a query results set.
+The `LYRPredicate` object allows applications to apply constraints to a query result set.
 Constraints are expressed in terms of a public property (such as `createdAt` or `isUnread`), an operator (such as 'is equal to' or 'is greater than or equal to'), and a comparison value.

-The following `LYRPredicate` will constrain the query results set to LYRMessage objects who's `conversation` property is equal the supplied conversation object.
+The following `LYRPredicate` will constrain the query result set to LYRMessage objects whose `conversation` property is equal the supplied conversation object.

 ```
 query.predicate = [LYRPredicate predicateWithProperty:@"conversation" operator:LYRPredicateOperatorIsEqualTo value:self.conversation];